chicio/chicio.github.io/src/posts/2023-12-30-advent-of-typescript-2023-rock-paper-scissors.md

 The first two rows of this `Move` type uses, as I mentioned before, conditional types to see if the current moves match the expected moves for a rule, and returns the correct game states.
-If the move for one of the two players doesn't match the one of the rule we return `never`, a special type that represents the **type of values that never occur**.
+If the move for one of the two players doesn't match the one of the rule I return `never`, a special type that represents the **type of values that never occur**.
 This type has [two interesting features](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html#the-never-type):